gfxfundamentals/threejsfundamentals/threejs/lessons/threejs-game.md

 }
 ```

-While we're at it lets make it so we can turn them on/off using dat.GUI like
+While we're at it lets make it so we can turn them on/off using lil-gui like
 we've used else where

 ```js